How to Know if Your Ads are Making Money: A Guide to Measuring Marketing Effectiveness for SMBs

 Not all customers who complete the journey are equally valuable.
 A channel might efficiently move people from discovery to conversion, but if those customers never return, you’re constantly acquiring new customers at full cost.
 Another channel might have higher acquisition cost but bring customers who buy repeatedly, making the complete lifetime economics far better.

-Example of Why You Need This Answer: Facebook ads generate a $40 CAC with $85 average order value.
-Google Ads generate a $55 CAC with $140 average order value, and those customers have 3x higher repeat purchase rate.
-If you only looked at CAC, you’d shift budget to Facebook.
+Example of Why You Need This Answer: Facebook ads generate a $40 CPA with $85 average order value.
+Google Ads generate a $55 CPA with $140 average order value, and those customers have 3x higher repeat purchase rate.
+If you only looked at CPA, you’d shift budget to Facebook.
 When you factor in customer quality and lifetime value, Google delivers customers whose complete journey (including repeat purchases) is far more profitable.

 Trends: Is the journey improving or degrading?